Most-Anticipated Comic Book Adaptations in 2023

 We don’t have any release dates yet, but Reeves and Netflix plan to turn the action-packed comic into at least two seasons of an anime and a live-action movie.
 We’ll give you one guess as to who we think will play the leading role.

 Something is Killing the Children is that one comic you keep seeing at your local comic book store every week but haven’t gotten around to reading yet.
 Or maybe you have, and you’re already sold on Netflix’s planned series.

 Like BRZRKR, Something is Killing the Children is another currently running comic from Boom!
 Studios.
 The comic, created by James Tynion IV and Werther Dell’Edera, is a horror story about monster hunting.

-And also like BRZRKR, we don’t have a released date for the pilot, but it’s currently being written and produced by the minds behind Haunting of Hill House and Doctor Sleep.
+And also like BRZRKR, we don’t have a release date for the pilot, but it’s currently being written and produced by the minds behind Haunting of Hill House and Doctor Sleep.
 We’ll definitely keep an eye out for an announcement when Netflix announces the full series (and maybe another eye open for all those monsters).